IMG 3639

 Course Structure

 The Common Curriculum will introduce students to the study of the themes and areas that emphasise and build critical and analytical abilities, and sensibilities for dialogue, reflection and cooperative learning.
-The Common Curriculum has three sub-components organised as below:
+The Common Curriculum has four sub-components organised as below:

 Understanding India: India’s history, society and possible future.